Minnesota DFL Party Moves Conventions to Online Ballot

 These committees do the behind the scenes work before and at the convention.
 Feel free to peek in on their work!

 - Arrangements.
 This committee organizes the logistics and helps run things the day of the convention.
+If you need a table or a room at the convention, these are the people to ask.
+Also look here for rules applying to campaigns.

 - Credentials.
 This committee enters the data from the caucuses, prepares the list of eligible delegates, and hands out voting credentials at the conventions.
+If you think you should be on the list or that something is wrong with your contact information, get in touch with credentials.

 - Nominations.
 This committee screens candidates who are running for SD64 DFL office and proposes a slate of candidates for the convention.
+Become a part of our long-term success by stepping up to a leadership position!

 - Resolutions.
 This committee compiles all the resolutions adopted at the precinct caucuses and administers the voting at the SD64 convention.